 You are here

-Athletic activities at Marlboro are organized by the Recreation Program, and range from organized sports to relatively untidy but thoroughly enjoyable events.
+Athletic activities at Marlboro are organized by the Student Activities and Recreation Program, and range from organized sports to relatively untidy but thoroughly enjoyable events.
 Soccer is the most organized, and each fall the Marlboro team competes with other nearby colleges to the avid delight of other community members.
 Basketball, ultimate Frisbee, softball, and hockey, and four-square have all have had their years, depending on the level of interest, and you can usually count on a pick-up game against the staff and faculty at some point in the year.
 Perhaps the favorite, and bordering on chaotic, sports event is the annual broomball tournament, when teams square on a frozen campus pond to vie for the coveted "golden broom."
 Other athletic activities include yoga, martial arts, and working out on the indoor climbing wall.